BDC Hamburger Icon

 FYIDid you know

-In payroll journaling, you withhold payroll taxes earlier than you file and pay your payroll taxes.
+In payroll journaling, you withhold payroll taxes before you file and pay employee payroll taxes.
+You'll first record the withholdings as liabilities, then make a second journal entry when you submit payment to tax agencies.

 2. Accrued payroll entry

-Despite how comprehensive it appears, your initial payroll entry may not cover all of your wages.
-That’s because, in some cases, you’ll still have wages to pay after an accounting period closes.
-Therefore, you’ll need to create an accrued payroll entry.
+Despite how comprehensive your initial payroll entry may seem, it might not cover all outstanding wages.
+That’s because, in some cases, employees have earned wages that haven’t yet been paid when an accounting period closes.
+In these situations, you’ll need to create an accrued payroll entry to account for the remaining balance.

-When creating accrued payroll journal entries, group all of your wages in one row and your payroll taxes in another.
-This type of payroll journaling is simpler than initial recording.
-However, you must reverse your accrued entries when your next accounting period begins.
+When creating accrued payroll journal entries, group unpaid wages in one row and the related payroll taxes in another.
+This type of payroll journaling is simpler than initial recording, but you must reverse the accrued entry at the beginning of the next accounting period to avoid duplicating expenses.

 An accrued payroll entry may look like this: